Lukla Airport: A Passenger's Nightmare

 Lukla is a place to kick off your Everest Base Camp trek.
 The only way to get to Lukla and start your Everest Base Camp trek is by going on a flight to Lukla Airport or in a bus or a rented vehicle to Jiri or Salleri, trekking from there.
 Reaching there could be more arduous than you think, but what really makes Lukla Airport so dangerous?
 Lukla Airport, also known as Tenzing Hillary Airport, is considered one of the most dangerous airports in the world, with serious accident and death rates throughout time.

-Also, it's hard to access and is no destination for passive trekkers since you will lead through some challenging landfills, passes, and rivers.
-The extremely sloppy topography is a barrier for you to treasure your trip.
+Also, it's hard to access and is no destination for passive trekkers since you will lead through some challenging hills, passes, and rivers.
+The extremely sloping topography is a barrier for you to treasure your trip.
 Remember, Lukla is just a starting point of Everest Base Camp, you never know what is waiting for you behind Lukla.
 So always be prepared for the worst and make yourself strong to take risks in traveling.

 Let's discuss some of the reasons behind Lukla Airport being one of the most dangerous airports.